open-tale/open-tale.github.io/_docs/04-challenges.md

 ## 4.5.
 Dealing direct damage

 Challenges that involve direct damage require rolls for Strength or Dexterity.
-In any case, the obtained score is subtracted by the Defense of the target and the result causes direct damage.
+The obtained score is called *Attack Power* (AP), which is subtracted by the Defense of the target and the result may cause direct damage to the target.
 If the difference is smaller than 1, a complete defense happens and no damage is done.

 #### Damage regarding the range